Purchases for Resale

 If you frequently deal with the same supplier, you may provide that supplier with a blanket resale certificate stating that all purchases are for resale.
 Then all you have to do is give the supplier your sales and use tax registration number.

-A resale certificate can be generated here.
+A resale certificate can be generated through the Maryland Tax Connect portal.

 Record Keeping